sketchplugins/plugin-directory/README.md

 - [Shutterstock](https://www.shutterstock.com/special/sketchplugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
-- [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
 - [FontRapid](https://fontrapid.com), by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
 The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
 - [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.